Usability: Parallel design

 With parallel design, several people create an initial design from the same set of requirements.
 Each person works independently, and when finished, shares concepts with the group.
 The design team considers each solution, and each designer uses the best ideas to further improve their own solution.
 This process helps generate many different, diverse ideas, and ensures that the best ideas from each design are integrated into the final concept.
 This process can be repeated several times until the team is satisfied with the final concept.

 GOMS

-GOMS stands for goals, operator, methods, and selection rules.
+GOMS stands for goals, operators, methods, and selection rules.
 It is a family of techniques that analyzes the user complexity of interactive systems.
 Goals are what the user must accomplish.
 An operator is an action performed in pursuit of a goal.
 A method is a sequence of operators that accomplish a goal.
 Selection rules specify which method satisfies a given goal, based on context.